StemVibrations/STEM/paper/paper.md

 STEM enables reproducible and extensible research on railway-induced vibrations and the effect of mitigation techniques.

 STEM's open-source nature supports method development, benchmarking, and comparison with analytical and experimental results.
 The software has been designed to accommodate future extensions, such as advanced constitutive soil models or alternative vehicle formulations, making it suitable for both academic research and consulting engineering studies.
 By integrating detailed train–track interaction with full-field soil response, STEM provides a unified framework that is often fragmented across multiple tools in existing workflows.

+STEM is currently being used in several research and consultancy projects, that focus on the assessment of vibration mitigation techniques, such as the effect of Meta-barriers, Bio Inspired Soil Improvement [@prorail2025].

 # AI usage disclosure

 AI-based tools were used in STEM.

 Copilot has been used in STEM to accelerate the coding process, particularly for routine coding tasks and boilerplate code generation.
 The authors have reviewed and edited all AI-generated content to ensure technical accuracy and consistency with the software's design principles.
 No AI-generated content was used without human review, and all final decisions regarding the software's implementation were made by the authors.

 Chat-GPT was used to assist in drafting and editing the manuscript.
-In particular to improve clarity, grammar, and overall readability, while ensuring that all technical content, software descriptions, and methodological details were accurately represented.
+In particular to improve clarity, grammar, and overall readability of the text.
 The authors have carefully reviewed and edited all AI-generated text to ensure that it accurately reflects the software's capabilities and the research context.

 # Acknowledgements